Faith’s top gear

 through complete trust in God.

 Fully engaging with God.

 Opening our lives to God’s loving care.

 You can read the introductory article to this section of the website, “God’s presence in our lives” before going on, if you have not already.
 It explains the various methods, available to us, that we can use to engage with God in our lives.
-And how our lives can be positively transformed as a result!
-It also puts those available methods, and our overall relationship with God, in perspective.
+And how our lives can be positively changed as a result!
+It also tries to put those available methods, and our overall relationship with God, in perspective.

 (To read about the ‘who’, ‘how’ and ‘why’ of this website please click here.)

 Let’s now get into the subject of this article: trusting God with your life.
 As we move to this level of faith, i.e. trusting God with our entire life’s direction, we finally shift into ‘top gear’.
 We ‘fully engage‘ with him, accepting our ‘responsibilities’ as we do so.
 Opening our lives completely to the Lord through trust, during the process, so that each of us might become ‘THE REAL ME’.

 2. GROWING CLOSER TO GOD